How ChatGPT Became OpenAI's Enterprise Growth Engine

 The uncomfortable truth is that OpenAI does not need to fail technically to face strategic repricing.
 It only needs to under-deliver on durability.

-What 2024-2025 Actually Proved
+What OpenAI Actually Proved to Enterprise Buyers

-In 2024, OpenAI was still frequently discussed as the company that started the modern AI boom.
+By the end of 2025, OpenAI was no longer being judged mainly as the company that kicked off the modern AI boom.